quebic-source/quebic/README.md

  ## <a name="configurations"></a>Configurations
- #### Quebic manager configurations
- * Quebic manager config file is located at $HOME/.quebic-faas/manager-config.yml
- * Also you can pass arguments to the quebic manager in runtime.
- * Run **quebic-mgr -h** to list down all available commands.

- #### Quebic CLI configurations
  * Quebic cli config file is located at $HOME/.quebic-faas/cli-config.yml
  * Also you can pass arguments to the quebic cli in runtime.
  * Run **quebic -h** to list down all available commands.